Omanathinkal Kidavo: English translation

 Is it, in this beautiful form, an Avatār of Krishna Himself?

 Controversy

 The Irayimman Thampi Memorial Trust alleged that the first eight lines of the Oscar nominee Bombay Jayashri's song 'Pi's Lullaby' in the film Life of Pi were not an original composition but a translation into Tamil of the Omanathinkal Kidavo.
 The song had been nominated in the Original Song category for the Oscar Awards of 2013.
 Jayashri however maintained that she merely wrote what had come to her heart and denied the allegation against her.

+Earlier, Jayashri had used Thampi's lullaby in her Album named 'Vatsalyam', released in 2003.